Digital-Identity-Labs/ishigaki/README.md

 As you're probably copying these files over the top of existing files, you don't need to keep copies of files you aren't changing.
 You can usually not bother with the admin, jetty and misc directories.
 You will probably only need to change the jetty-shib directory if you are adding TLS or backchannel ports directly to the IdP, rather than using a proxy.

+If you copy over scripts in admin/ they will stop working until you use `chmod a+x /opt/admin/*.sh` to fix them.

 ### Running Ishigaki with your configuration